Team-Tea-Time/laravel-forum/readme.md

 ### Regarding views

 I try to keep the views up to date with all feature changes and bug fixes, but as I'm developing it for a site where the views are overridden, I might sometimes overlook an issue in the default views.
 If you find such an issue, please [report it](https://github.com/Riari/laravel-forum/issues).
 Thanks!

+### Regarding translations

+I don't know French very well and as such I'm relying heavily on Google Translate to keep the French strings up to date.
+If I derped on any of them, please let me know so I can fix them!